Salina Regional Airport: History

 The airport was the takeoff and landing point for the Virgin Atlantic GlobalFlyer, flown by Steve Fossett in the first nonstop, non-refueled solo circumnavigation of the earth from February 28 to March 3, 2005.
-Fossett's later nonstop non-refueled solo circumnavigation in the GlobalFlyer was also Salina to Salina, from March 14 to 17, 2006, setting a new record for greatest distance traveled on a closed course.
+In 2006, Fossett embarked on another such flight in the GlobalFlyer, again departing and arriving Salina, from March 14 to 17, 2006.
+This time he broke the world record for distance over a closed circuit without landing, which he had set a month prior.

 Salina Regional Airport has memorialized the records set by Steve Fossett with Fossett Plaza.
 The plaza has a memorial, seating area, plaques with the story of the Global Flyer and Steve Fossett, and a viewing area to observe operations.